bfsujason/bertalign/README.md

 In order to compare the sentence-based alignments returned by various aligners with the verse-based gold alignments, we put the verse ID for each sentence in the files [en.verse](./data/bible/en.verse) and [zh.verse](./data/bible/zh.verse), which are used to merge consecutive sentences in the automatic alignments if they belong to the same verse.

+### Text+Berg

+[Text+Berg corpus](./data/text+berg) consists of the yearbooks of Swiss Alpine Club, which are published in both German and French ([Volk et al., 2010](https://aclanthology.org/L10-1069/)).
+[Sennrich & Volk 2010](https://aclanthology.org/2010.amta-papers.14/) manually aligned 991 German and 1,101 French sentences selected from the corpus and made it [publicly available](https://github.com/rsennrich/Bleualign/tree/master/eval) for evaluation of automatic sentence aligners.

 ## System Comparisons

 All the experiments are conducted on [Google Colab](https://colab.research.google.com/).

 ### Sentence Embeddings